RnLe/DeepRecall/frontend/PRESET_SYSTEM_DESIGN.md

 # Preset System Design

+> **⚠️ ARCHITECTURE NOTE:** This document describes the original design with the Version entity.
+The Version entity has since been removed - Assets now link directly to Works via `workId`.
+Works now have an `allowMultipleAssets` boolean.
+See `VERSION_REMOVAL_PROGRESS.md` for details on the current architecture.

 ## Overview

-A flexible, user-configurable system for creating Works, Versions, and Assets with custom fields while maintaining type safety for core fields.
+A flexible, user-configurable system for creating Works and Assets with custom fields while maintaining type safety for core fields.

 ## Architecture